-Laurie Miller Brotman, PhD, is a Prevention Science Professor of Child and Adolescent Psychiatry and Psychiatry, and director of the Institute for Prevention Science at the Child Study Center.
+Laurie Miller Brotman, PhD, is a Prevention Science Professor of Child and Adolescent Psychiatry and Psychiatry.
 Dr. Brotman is a clinical developmental psychologist and prevention scientist whose research focuses on the promotion of healthy development among low-income children.
 She has dedicated her career to the development and study of family-centered interventions in early childhood to support mental health, physical health, and academic success among ethnically diverse children from underserved communities.

 Dr. Brotman has been conducting research on young children and families in low-income urban neighborhoods for over 20 years.
 Her current work focuses on family and school-based preventive interventions for young children.
 Dr. Brotman is the developer of ParentCorps, a population-level family-centered, school-based intervention that aims to attenuate the adverse effects of poverty on child development.
 Findings from two randomized controlled trials indicate that ParentCorps has the potential to contribute to national efforts to eliminate the achievement gap and health disparities for poor, minority children.
 Dr. Brotman has had continuous funding from NIH since 1997 and is currently principal investigator on grants from the NIMH and Institute for Education Sciences.